 There continue to be reports that females, including both women and girls, are trafficked both domestically and across borders for the purposes of sexual exploitation, forced marriage, illegal adoption, and forced labor.
-(See also Section 3.3) The government acknowledged the severity of this problem by announcing an Action Plan for Fighting Human Trafficking (2013-2020) in March 2013.32 In 2014, CEDAW welcomed the creation of this plan, but expressed concern "about the absence of comprehensive anti-trafficking legislation and a lack of clarity as to whether domestic law criminalizes all forms of trafficking, including trafficking for the purpose of sexual exploitation, forced labour, forced marriage and illegal adoption."33
+(See Section 3.3) The government acknowledged the severity of this problem by announcing an Action Plan for Fighting Human Trafficking (2013-2020) in March 2013.
+In 2014, CEDAW welcomed the creation of this plan, but expressed concern "about the absence of comprehensive anti-trafficking legislation and a lack of clarity as to whether domestic law criminalizes all forms of trafficking, including trafficking for the purpose of sexual exploitation, forced labour, forced marriage and illegal adoption."

-The State Council's Action Plan fails to acknowledge a major consequence of the government's birth control policy-severe gender imbalance caused in part by the cultural and economic preference for boys-impacts the trafficking of females.
+The State Council's plan fails to acknowledge how a major consequence of the government's birth control policy-severe gender imbalance caused in part by the cultural and economic preference for boys-impacts the trafficking of females.
 Specifically, a shortage of females relative to males has contributed to trafficking of women for forced marriage.
 While family-planning policies have been relaxed-to allow for two births per married couple, as of January 2016-the existence of any limit on the number of children still makes girls vulnerable to abandonment or trafficking.
 The State's birth control policy has deterred parents of "out of quota" infants from reporting cases of missing children to authorities, for fear of punishment for violating the birth control policy.34

 China has made efforts to meet the minimum standards for the elimination of trafficking of women, but changes made to China's Criminal Law (CL) neither fully comply with international standards nor effectively combat the problem.
-Article 240 in the CL, which was revised in 2011,35 punishes trafficking in women, but still does not explicitly criminalize trafficking for the exploitative purposes of forced labor, debt bondage, or involuntary servitude, which are often the conditions of women trafficked into the sex industry, and also standards of trafficking according to international law.36 Furthermore, while traffickers can and do face criminal punishment,37 purchasers of trafficked victims are not held legally accountable under this law.38

-There is insufficient evidence demonstrating that the government has taken effective measures to "provide women victims [of abduction and trafficking] with physical and psychological rehabilitation services with a view to their integration into the society," though the government claims that it had "accepted and already implemented" this UPR recommendation by Mali (97).
+Article 240 in the CL, which was revised in 2011,35 punishes trafficking in women, but still does not explicitly criminalize trafficking for the exploitative purposes of forced labor, debt bondage, or involuntary servitude, which are often the conditions of women trafficked into the sex industry, and also standards of trafficking according to international law.36 Furthermore, while traffickers can and do face criminal punishment,37 purchasers of trafficked victims are not held legally accountable under this law.38 rehabilitation services with a view to their integration into the society," though the government claims that it had "accepted and already implemented" this UPR recommendation by Mali (97).
 The Chinese government has not provided data on the number of women trafficking victims who have received rehabilitative or legal services, or how many have accessed shelters that could provide them such assistance.
-Psychological health services for such victims are believed to be inadequate, and the accessibility and effectiveness of other services, including for vocational training, remain unclear.39
+Psychological health services for such victims are believed to be inadequate, and the accessibility and effectiveness of other services, including for vocational training, remain unclear.
+39